shahnawazshahin/steam-using-gamescope-guide/README.md

 However...

+In practice, Arch Linux and Fedora are the two Linux distributions that works well.Other distributions like Debian or Ubuntu can vary but are improving over time.

-In practice, Gamescope works very well on some Linux distributions like Fedora and Arch Linux but not on others like Debian and other related distributions.
-Both Gamescope and the Steam client are constantly updated with new features, and perhaps this is why rolling and semi-rolling release Linux distributions work well.
+Both Gamescope and the Steam client are constantly updated with new features, and having Linux distributions with rolling and semi-rolling keeps up with the pace.

 > Note:
 >
-> Surprisingly, there isn't an official package for Gamescope on Ubuntu.
-The package, however, is planned to be available in Ubuntu 25.04.
-Unfortunately, this means that Gamescope binaries aren't available for Ubuntu and other derivatives (e.g., Linux Mint) for now.
->
-> It is possible to build and install Gamescope manually if the binary package isn't available.
+> Whilst not as straightforward, it is possible to build and install Gamescope manually if the binary package isn't available.
 Refer to the ['Building'](https://github.com/ValveSoftware/gamescope?tab=readme-ov-file#building) section on the [Gamescope repository on GitHub](https://github.com/ValveSoftware/gamescope).

 #### Availability of MangoHud?